China hits U.S., South Korea with solar material duties, skirts EU decision

 That spat, according to EU officials, pushed Beijing to threaten duties on European wine exports and risks sparking a trade war in other goods, including steel.

-"We are dismayed that China would take this step in the midst of those conversations," a spokeswoman for the U.S. Trade Representative said, adding the United States would closely examine China's anti-dumping order to see if it violates World Trade Organization rules.

-Last October, the United States leveled steep duties on Chinese-made solar products, a move Beijing warned would provoke greater trade frictions in the new energy sector.

-The European Commission, the EU's executive body, has also accused China of dumping billions of euros of solar panels in Europe below production costs.
+The European Commission, the EU's executive body, accused China of dumping billions of euros of solar panels in Europe below production costs.

 In early June, it imposed punitive tariffs at 11.8 percent for two months, instead of an earlier plan for an immediate levy averaging 47 percent, leaving a window for Brussels and Beijing to negotiate.